pmcollins/gumdrop/gumdrop.json/README.md

 A library for turning JSON into POJOs and vice-versa.

 This library doesn't use reflection or require annotations.
-It has a simple, imperative API to wire up field-attribute relationships at compile time.
+It has a simple, imperative API for wiring up field-attribute relationships at compile time.

 For example, consider a `Person` class: